-For a first post, it made sense to write an Introduction, in a double sense.
-This piece introduces readers both to Wordplay and to me.
+For a first post back after a hiatus from publishing, I want to rewrite an "introduction," in a double sense.
+This post will introduce readers both to Wordplay and to me.
 That is, I want to say what Wordplay will be by way of an autobiography of how the site came to be.

 I studied philosophy in undergrad before moving into theology for graduate school, so I didn't become an "editor" through the usual means of majoring in English Literature or English Composition.
 Nevertheless, both programs revolved around text, requiring an ability to not just read but analyze sentence structures, paragraph structures, and argument structures.
 So I became adept at both producing these and recognizing flaws in them, enough so that peers and even some mentors would ask me to review and critique their writings.
 Thus I began devolving from a person into an editor.